 Lumber had a record year on the market in 2020, but industry experts predicted that this trend may finally begin to slow as winter ramped up.
 However, in December, lumber prices shattered all-time highs for the month, and January looks to be continuing the trend.
 Following an altogether unpredictable year, demand has greatly exceeded the typical winter lull, leading to delays, higher prices, and a temporary shortage of some materials.
 Let’s take a look at the new year lumber forecast for 2021.

 The lumber futures market reached a record $845 per thousand board on December 14th.
 This eclipsed the previous high seen in August when the boom was thought to have peaked.
 These market trends seem to be moving in conjunction with builder confidence, which hit its highest level since monthly surveys began in 1985.
 As the building industry booms, so goes the lumber industry.
-Additionally, as noted by Forbes, the six-month forward price for lumber futures “is around $670, or only about 24 percent below today’s spot lumber price.”
+Additionally, as noted by Forbes, the six-month forward price for lumber futures in early January “is around $670, or only about 24 percent below today’s spot lumber price.”

 How the Trend Has Been Sustained